isomerpages/healthtech-2023-aic/index.md

   Showcase site built using Isomer
 image: /images/isomer-logo.svg
 permalink: /
-notification: Welcome to AIC Transformation Showcase
+notification: Welcome to the Showcase Site for AIC's Transformation Office.
+Keep your eyes peeled on this site for regular updates!
 sections:
   - hero:
       title: AIC Transformation Office